Search

 Winners announced for Active Australia Innovation Challenge

-Ten local organisations from across Australia have been selected to pioneer innovative physical activity projects that support communities.
+Ten organisations from across Australia have been selected to pioneer innovative physical activity projects that support communities.
 These initiatives aim to encourage active lifestyles and improve heart health nationwide.

 From the tropical Torres Strait to the heart of Mossman Gorge, and spanning bustling urban centres to remote Indigenous communities, these initiatives showcase creativity and community spirit in promoting physical activity and well-being.